techgaun/cottonballs/README.md

 and you also might want to use `sudo` to run the service to allow the service to bind on SSL.

+### Docker Quick Start

+You can quickly run your GCM service using cottonballs by using [docker](https://github.com/techgaun/apn-gcm-docker).
+Please refer to [this documentation](https://github.com/techgaun/apn-gcm-docker/blob/master/README.md).

 ### SSL?

 By default, Cottonballs will try to bind on SSL.
 The fastest possible